nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### `<phone-number>`

 Any number that is at least three digits long is allowed.
+So that anyone, regardless of nationality, are allowed to be vaccinated.
 Only digits are allowed.

 #### `<vax-retriever>`